What is medication abortion?

 When will I get the medication in the mail?

 Once the medication has shipped, you will receive a tracking number to ensure timely arrival of your medication.
 Medication takes 2-4 business days to arrive.
-If you would like to receive your medication within 1-2 days, you can choose to add express shipping for $25 when completing your payment.
+If you would like to receive your medication within 1-2 business days, express shipping is $25.

 Where do the medications come from?